New COVID variant BA.2.86 spreading in the U.S. in August 2023. Here are key facts experts want you to know.

 BA.2.86's mutations include changes at key parts of the virus that could help the variant dodge the body's immune defenses from prior infections or vaccinations.

-"We will use a Greek letter when we have a variant of concern and we won't hesitate to use those Greek letters should they be needed," said Maria Van Kerkhove, the WHO's COVID-19 technical lead.
+"We will use a Greek letter when we have a variant of concern and we won't hesitate to use those Greek letters should they be needed," Maria Van Kerkhove, the WHO's COVID-19 technical lead, said Aug.
+25.

 More could be known soon about the impacts of the strain, from experiments done by scientists testing the strain's mutations against antibodies for the virus.